SudatiSimone/Mastermind/README.md

 ### **My idea to solve the problem:**

-To use a matrix where in a position (x,y) where x stands for straights and y for columns.
+To use a matrix, a position is selected with (x,y) where x stands for straights and y for columns.

 X corresponds to the position in the sequence